 Hiring trends in Panama: High demand for tech sector jobs

-A study in 2022 compiled a list of the most sought-after profiles in positions related to the technology sector.
-Some of the most prominent are:
+Some of the most prominent sought-after profiles in positions related to the technology sector are:

 - Data scientists/engineers.